Rishab-1065/logs-manager/README.md

-# console-utility README
+# log-manager README

-This is the README for your extension "console-utility".
+This is the README for your extension "log-manager".
 After writing up a brief description, we recommend including the following sections.

 ## Features